oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 </details>

-### Step 1c: How does Helidon know what classes it needs to create REST endpoints for ?
+### Task 1c: How does Helidon know what classes it needs to create REST endpoints for ?

 We need to define a new class which extents the `Application` to provide this information.
 Helidon will scan for classes that implement `Application` and then use the `getClasses()` method to build the full set of classes it will process.